 Palace International Film Festivals

 The Palace Cinema chain continues to expand its selection of cultural film festivals that are held throughout the year at the multiple Palace Cinemas across the country.
-Showcasing film cultures from some of the most exciting countries for movie-lovers, Adelaide hosts seasons of Palace festivals including the Spanish Film Festival, German Film Festival, Volvo Scandinavian Film Festival, Lavazza Italian Film Festival and the British Film Festival.
+Showcasing film cultures from some of the most exciting countries for movie-lovers, Brisbane hosts seasons of Palace festivals including the Spanish Film Festival, German Film Festival, Volvo Scandinavian Film Festival, Lavazza Italian Film Festival and the British Film Festival.